Phantom Busters: Volumes

+Anime

+In September 2026, it was announced that the manga would receive an anime television series adaptation.
+It is set to premiere in 2027.

 Reception

 The manga was nominated for the tenth Next Manga Award in the print category in 2024 and was ranked nineteenth; it was nominated for the 2025 edition in the same category, and was ranked fourteenth.
 The series was ranked second in the Nationwide Bookstore Employees' Recommended Comics list of 2025.
 The manga was also ranked fourth in AnimeJapan's "Manga We Want to See Animated" poll in 2025.